Wire-Network/wire-docs/docs/api-reference/tooling/clio/command-reference/get/table.md

 `--show-payer` - Show RAM payer

 ## Example

-Get the data from the accounts table for the sysio.token contract, for user eosio,
+Get the data from the accounts table for the sysio.token contract, for user sysio,

 ```sh
 clio get table sysio.token sysio accounts
 ```

 ```json
 {
   "rows": [{